BalaAnbalagan/airbnb_nyc_2023_analysis/README.md

 * The cleaning operations were performed on the full dataset of 21 279 records, consuming ~4 MB of RAM.
 Median imputation and feature engineering required negligible compute.
 The cleaned dataset is stored as a CSV file (approx. 2 MB), ensuring reproducibility and enabling efficient reloads in later chunks.

-## Chunk 07: Outlier Analysis & Processing

-# CHUNK 7 – Outlier Analysis & Processing
+# Outlier Analysis & Processing

 ## Objectives